CRIMAC-WP4-Machine-learning/CRIMAC-reportgeneration/README.md

 ## Features

 1. Can integrate/regrid onto a new time/distance and depth/range grid by acoustic class
 2. Processing and re-gridding the channels are done in parallel (using `Dask`’s delayed).
+Removed due to docker problems.
 3. Automatic resuming from the last `ping_time` if the output file exists.
 4. Batch processing is done by appending directly to the output file, should be memory efficient.
 5. The image of this repository is available at Docker Hub (https://hub.docker.com/r/crimac/reportgeneration).